aws-samples/amazon-managed-service-for-apache-flink-examples/java/KafkaCustomKeystoreWithConfigProviders/README.md

 ### Runtime configuration

-The application reads the runtime configuration from the Runtime Properties, when running on Amazon Managed Service for Apache Flink, or from command line parameters, when running locally.
+The application reads the runtime configuration from the Runtime Properties, when running on Amazon Managed Service for Apache Flink, or from `flink-application-properties-dev.json`, when running locally.

-Runtime Properties are expected in the Group ID `FlinkApplicationProperties`.
+Runtime Properties are expected in the Group ID `Input0`.
-Command line parameters should be prepended by `--` and separated by space.

 They are all case-sensitive.